KasperFyhn/generative-ai-course/Considerations/AI's role in your studies.md

-# AI's role in your studies
+# AI's Role in Your Studies

-To re-use an often used metaphor: compare GAI to a calculator.

-It is a powerful tool and aid in an academic setting.
-But as a student, one must also be careful about one's learning and own knowledge and not become over-reliant on such tools.
+Generative AI is like a calculator in academic settings: a powerful tool that can significantly aid in learning and productivity, but also one that requires careful use to avoid over-reliance, which could impede personal progress.

 ### Good Example
-A student uses a generative AI tool to generate ideas for a debate on a controversial topic.
-The student inputs a neutral prompt such as "Discuss the pros and cons of nuclear energy."
-The AI generates a balanced list of points, which the student uses as a starting point for their own research.
+A student uses a generative AI tool to brainstorm ideas for a debate on "The Future of Renewable Energy."
+The AI suggests various arguments and counterarguments, which the student then uses as a foundation for deeper research and understanding.

-In this case, the student is using the AI tool as a means to broaden their perspective and enhance their critical thinking skills.
+This approach exemplifies how AI can expand a student’s perspective and sharpen their analytical skills without replacing the learning process.

 ### Bad Example
-A student uses a generative AI tool to complete their entire assignment, inputting the assignment question and submitting the generated text as their own work without any additional thought or effort.

-This is a clear example of a situation where a student misuses the tool and will learn close to nothing.
+Conversely, a student might use a generative AI to write a complete essay.
+By submitting the AI-generated essay as their own, the student bypasses critical thinking and learning opportunities, leading to shallow understanding and potential academic integrity issues.

+### Edge-case Example
+A student working on a complex problem uses a generative AI tool to understand the underlying concepts and methodologies.
+The AI provides a step-by-step explanation, which the student studies to learn the process.
+However, when it comes to solving similar problems on an exam or assignment, the student may struggle because they relied on the AI's explanations without practicing the problem-solving themselves.

+In this scenario, while the AI tool helped the student initially, it potentially hindered their ability to independently apply the learned knowledge in a practical setting.

-## Why it is relevant
+## Why It Is Relevant
-While generative AI tools can be incredibly helpful in the learning process, they must be used appropriately.
-Using them to generate entire assignments not only undermines the educational process, but can also lead to academic penalties if discovered.
+The appropriate use of generative AI tools in academics is a balancing act.
+Issues with using GAI include:

+- **Dependency Risk:** Relying too much on AI can hinder the development of independent problem-solving and critical thinking skills.
+- **Simplification Risk:** AI might oversimplify complex topics, leading to superficial understanding.
+- **Misleading Information:** AI-generated content can sometimes be inaccurate or based on outdated information.
+- **Lack of Contextual Understanding:** AI may not grasp the deeper, nuanced context of certain academic subjects.
+- **Ethical Concerns:** Misusing AI in academic settings raises issues around plagiarism and academic integrity.

 It is important to use these tools as aids to enhance learning, not as shortcuts to avoid it.

-Remember, the goal of using generative AI tools should be to enhance your learning and productivity, not to replace your own efforts entirely.

 ## Practical Exercises

-1. Reflect on how you can use generative AI tools appropriately in your studies while retaining all integrity behind your work.
-Write down some guidelines for yourself.
+1. **Reflective Writing:** Consider a recent assignment and how generative AI could have been used to assist without compromising the learning objectives.

+2. **Guideline Development:** Create a set of personal guidelines on how to use generative AI ethically and effectively in your studies.
+Consider factors like when it's appropriate to use AI, how to integrate AI insights with your own work, and how to ensure academic integrity.

+3. **Scenario Analysis:** Discuss different academic scenarios where using AI would be beneficial versus those where it might hinder learning.
+This can involve group discussions or individual analysis to understand the fine line between aid and over-reliance.